A cocktail of chemical reaction networks and mathematical epidemiology tools for positive ODE stability problems: Compliments to analysis: the Child Selections Cauchy Binet expansion and the Banaji inheritance theorems

 Let $ c_k$ denote the coefficients of the characteristic polynomial $\det(\Lambda I - G) = \Lambda^n + c_1 \Lambda^{n-1} + \cdots + c_n$.

-By an elegant rewriting of the Cauchy--Binet formula, which they call Child-Selection (Theorem~5.5 in~\cite{Vas}), are polynomials in the $r_{jk}$ and $\alpha_{\mathbf{J}^{(k)}} := \det S[\mathbf{J}^{(k)}],$ are ``rearranged" minors of order $k$, which make the permutations appearing in the Cauchy Binet formula unnecessary for a CRN (ie for a positive ODE).
+By an elegant rewriting of the Cauchy--Binet formula, called Child-Selection (Theorem~5.5 in~\cite{Vas}), it turns out that the coefficients $ c_k$ may be written in a form which makes the permutations appearing in the Cauchy Binet formula unnecessary for a CRN (or for a positive ODE).
+This requires introducing: